 Calder Youth Group

-Young people who take part are able to play pool and other games, access Wi-Fi, listen to music and participate in PS4 competitions and movie nights while developing positive relationships with youth workers and learning about other local youth work opportunities.
+Young people who take part are able to play games, access Wi-Fi, listen to music, watch movies and more while developing positive relationships with youth workers and learning about other local youth work opportunities.

 The CHALLENGER Project

 The Challenger Project aims to provide young people with opportunities to improve their teamwork, communication and problem solving skills and to develop their self-confidence by taking part in a number of fun activities such as rock climbing, escape rooms and laser tag, as well as a two night residential break.

 We are currently developing youth work activity in the Stenhouse and Saughton Mains area providing young people who live there with opportunities to take part in activities and to to access spaces to meet together.

 Our youth work development in the area is underpinned by regular detached street-work sessions.

 Outside In is an action packed group work programme of activities including beach trips, cycling and sailing along with visits to castles, forests and national parks.
 The 15-week programme provides opportunities for young people to get outside, see new places and enjoy the best Scotland has to offer, while also learning about opportunities in leisure, hospitality & tourism.

 Outside In is targeted at young people aged 16 – 21 who have left school and are unemployed.
 Young people who participate should be on, or eligible for, an Activity Agreement.
 For more information on Activity Agreements visit http://www.edinburgh.gov.uk/info/20163/opportunities_for_young_people/1243/activity_agreements

 Monday Football provides unemployed young people aged 16 – 25 with the chance to take part in a game of football once a week, with the aim of promoting healthy living, meeting new people and making new friendships, developing personal communication and team working skills and providing opportunities for young people who take part to learn about other projects, courses and activities.